 With UAC and VTAC applications now open, it’s time to get a handle on what this application process and change of preference is all about.
 There’s so many acronyms and phrases flying around, it’s hard to keep everything straight!
 Between UAC, VTAC, SRS, change of preference, offer rounds – you’d be forgiven for getting lost in it all.

-At Charles Sturt University (CSU), we think it’s important that you understand the ins and outs of applying through a tertiary admissions centre, so you can get the best outcome possible when it comes to kickstarting your career.
+At Charles Sturt University, we think it’s important that you understand the ins and outs of applying through a tertiary admissions centre, so you can get the best outcome possible when it comes to kickstarting your career.

 What is a tertiary admissions centre?

 A tertiary admissions centre (like UAC or VTAC) is an organisation that administers applications to study on campus at participating universities.
-Basically, applying through one of the tertiary admission centres (TAC) means they do all the work for you!
-You’ll complete one application that will be submitted to the uni(s) of your choice, saving you the hassle of writing multiple applications to multiple unis.
+Applying through one of the tertiary admission centres (TAC) means they do all the work for you!

-The other option is to apply directly – which you can easily do online with CSU.
-If you’re intending on studying an online course this is how you’ll need to apply.
+The other option is to apply directly – which you can easily do online with Charles Sturt.
+If you’re planning on studying online, this is how you’ll apply.

 How does ‘change of preference’ work?

 When you apply through a TAC, your first step is to create a list of course ‘preferences’ you’d like to apply for.
-It’s a good idea to put your dream course first, followed by other courses you’re interested in studying (which will act as back-ups in case you don’t quite get the marks you were after).
-You have the option to list up to five preferences.
+Make sure your put your dream course first, then order the other courses you’d like to study (which will act as back-ups in case you don’t quite get the marks you were after).
+You can list up to five preferences for UAC and eight for VTAC.

 You can add, delete or change the order of your preferences – or even the courses you’ve selected – via your TAC login at any time before offers are made.
 Each offer round has a closing date – after this point you can’t make any more changes for that round.
 Change of preference gives you the chance to juggle your course and uni preferences, and to make sure you end up at the best uni in Australia for what you want to do.